 - A debit or credit card for payment

 What is the Cost of an e-Visa and How Long is Processing?

 E-visa's are distributed at three different speeds:

-- Rush Application - including service fees, the rush application total cost is USD 165.00 and is processed in 11 days.
+- Rush Application - including service fees, the rush application total cost is USD 165.00 and is processed in 11 Business Days.